-Some practice-based PhDs are available within the School of Arts.
-Here students can present evidence of knowledge, understanding and originality through the medium of creative work (for example a substantial piece of creative writing, musical composition or practical performance in dance or drama), supported by an appropriate critical written commentary.
+As part of practice-based PhDs students can present evidence of knowledge, understanding and originality through the medium of creative work (for example a substantial piece of creative writing, musical composition or practical performance in dance or drama), supported by an appropriate critical written commentary.

 Brunel is one of a number of leading UK universities, committed to international excellence in postgraduate training, that offers the New Route programme.
 This is an integrated 4-year PhD that combines research with a structured programme of advanced training in discipline-specific and generic skills.

 A Master of Research degree can typically be taken either as a stand-alone qualification or as the first stage of a 1-year PhD programme.
 It comprises a blend of taught modules in research-focused skills an knowledge with a specialised dissertation.
-Brunel currently offers MRes degrees in the following subject areas: Bioengineering, Economics and Finance, Health, History, Politics, Psychology, Social Anthropology.
+Brunel currently offers MRes degrees in the following subject areas: Bioengineering, Social Anthropology.